Hugo-COLLIN/SaveMyPhind-conversation-exporter/README.md

 2. Click on the extension icon.
 3. It will automatically download a structured markdown file containing the conversation.

+## ⌨️ Copyrigth notice
+### Contribution and usage
+Feel free to contribute to this project by forking it and making a pull request.
+You can also open an issue if you find a bug or have any suggestion.
+However, you can't distribute this project without my permission.
+Please see the [LICENSE](LICENSE.md) file for more details.

+Please note that this project is not affiliated with Phind.com and is not an official extension.

+### Libraries
+This project uses the following third-party libraries:
+- DOMPurify: Licensed under the Apache License Version 2.0 or the Mozilla Public License Version 2.0.
+See js/libs/purify_license.txt for details.
+- Turndown: Licensed under the MIT License.
+See js/libs/turndown_license.txt for details.
+- Showdown: Licensed under the MIT License.
+See js/libs/showdown_license.txt for details.

 ## 🗺️ Roadmap
 See the [CHANGELOG](CHANGELOG.md) file to see changes sorted by version.
 ### Features: